gortonator/bsds-6650/labs/lab-3.md

 ~~~
 Do likewise when all threads have completed and print out the time taken to execute the program before terminating.

-Remember every request will take ~1 second to execute.
+Remember every request will take approximately 1 second to execute.
 How long does your client take to excute 100 requests?
 Any idea why?

 ### Tomcat Configuration
 Tomcat is a highly configurable beast.
 You can modify the behavior of Tomcat by changing the parameter values in the server.xml file in the tomcat installation.